ssrwpo/ssr/README.md

   sitemapXml,
   // Optional: An object with keys on URL with query parameters urlQueryParameters,
+  // Optional: An object with keys on route solver webhooks,
   // The server side router from react-router-4 ServerRouter, createServerRenderContext,